Ninna Tersman: Work

+Tersman's works have been performed by the National Swedish Touring Theatre (Riksteatern), Uppsala City Theatre, Norrbottensteatern, Regionteater Väst, Ung Scen Öst, Västerbottensteatern and by several independent productions.
+Recurring themes in Terman's works include "injustice, power relations and people's prejudices".

 Awards

-In 2008 Tersman's play Fucking Parasites won the inaugural Adam NZ Play Award.
+In 2008, Tersman's play, Fucking Parasites, won the inaugural Adam NZ Play Award, an award conferred by Playmarket for new plays.
 The play, about two teenagers in an asylum seeker processing centre, was workshopped at the Pacific Playhouse in London, directed by Lorae Parry with script advisor Tanika Gupta.
 The play was then published as Parasites by Currency Press in Australia in 2017.

 In 2012 Tersman won the Critic's Prize for Best Production of the Year for the play When Winter Stars Shine Down on Us.